vitalets/playwright-bdd/docs/reporters/cucumber.md

 ## Merge reports

 Since Playwright **1.37** there is a [merge-reports](https://playwright.dev/docs/test-sharding#merging-reports-from-multiple-shards) command that outputs combined report from several shards.
-Playwright-bdd supports this feature as well and can produce combined Cucumber reports.
+Playwright-BDD supports this feature as well and can produce combined Cucumber reports.

 Add configuration to `playwright.config.ts`:
 ```ts